-The number of sales increased for all property classes between the 2013 and 2014, assessment years.
-The data comes from sales that occurred between October 1, 2012 and September 30, 2013.
-Estimated market values also increased for all property types.
-Overall estimated market values increased by 7.71 percent from calendar year 2013 to 2014, showing stronger growth than the 5.3 percent increase seen the previous year.
+The number of sales between the 2014 and 2015 assessment years increased for all property classes except agricultural and rural vacant land.
+The data comes from sales that occurred between October 1, 2013, and September 30, 2014.
+Estimated market values also increased for all property types other than agricultural and rural vacant land.
+Overall estimated market values increased by 2.9 percent from calendar year 2014 to 2015, displaying much more moderate growth than the 7.7 percent increase seen the previous year.